Best Practices for a Tips Page¶

 - The page should easily accessible, and under the newsroom’s control.

 - Host secure tip pages with HTTPS, not over an unsecured HTTP connection.
 This prevents unwanted third parties from snooping on would-be sources’ connections to your tip page.
+Most modern news sites’ pages are secured with HTTPS.
 If your site doesn’t already default to HTTPS, address that first.
 Two excellent resources to help make the case: The US CIO’s excellent and thorough explanation, and Chrome’s Developer Blog.

 - The newsroom should be prepared to advertise the tips page widely.
 A good tips page only works if people read it before reaching out.